Buchholz

 Dropping the lowest opponent score can reduce the impact of one opponent who had an unusually poor event.

 Dropping both the highest and lowest opponent scores can make the result less sensitive to outliers.
+This tool always drops just one high and one low score; FIDE's Median Buchholz can drop more in longer events.

 Wins against high-scoring opponents count more than wins against low-scoring opponents, while draws count half.
+It is most common in round-robin events; Swiss events usually lean on Buchholz or Solkoff.

 Official tiebreaks are not just formulas.
 They also depend on the federation, the published tiebreak order, unplayed-round handling, and the exact settings in the pairing program.